 The Class A voting shares and the Class B non-voting shares of CCL are listed and posted for trading on the Toronto Stock Exchange.
-The Toronto Stock Exchange is the primary exchange trading the Class B non-voting shares; however, alternative exchanges such as Alpha Trading Systems, TriAct Canada Marketplace, and Chi-X Canada also trade the shares.
-The total number of Class B non-voting shares traded on all exchanges for 2014 was 23,481,877 (2013 - 18,814,722).
+The Toronto Stock Exchange is the primary exchange trading the Class B non-voting shares; however, alternative exchanges also trade the shares.
+The total number of Class B non-voting shares traded on all exchanges for 2015 was 36,248,924 (2014 - 23,481,877).

-CCL's Shares Trading in 2014 on The Toronto Stock Exchange Class A
+CCL's Shares Trading in 2015 on The Toronto Stock Exchange Class A